Post Summary: Things To Do In Cape Perpetua On The Oregon Coast

 Thor’s Well is believed to be an old sea cave that had its roof collapse.
 Therefore, it gives the appearance of an endless sinkhole, sucking up the endless flow of water that churns around it.

-When the waves get large enough, you can witness it shooting water from the spout.
-It’s most spectacular an hour before high tide!
+When the waves get large enough, you can witness them shoot water from the spout.
+It’s most spectacular an hour before high tide and watching it is one of the most popular things to do in Cape Perpetua.

 Despite the ease of accessibility to the base (there aren’t any guard rails in place), Thor’s Well is extremely dangerous.